 Representative Trademark/Unfair Competition/False Advertising Litigation

 Dyson, Inc. v.
 Bissell (N.D.
 Ill.
 2010) Lead counsel in false advertising action related to HEPA filtration performance claims.
+Won summary judgment of liability, following which case settled.

 Dyson B2B v.
 AAA Kitchens (E.D.
 Penn.
 2009) Lead counsel in trademark infringement suit, which resulted in permanent injunction and damages award.